imshawan/PyDictAPI/README.md

 ## Usage

-PyDictAPI can be used by creating a MeaningsFinder instance which can take a word as argument
+PyDictAPI can be used by creating a Finder instance which can take a word as argument

 For example,